MARTHASTEWART.COM

 Cranberry-Orange Scones

 This scone recipe is from reader Millie Piccuito of Weymouth, Massachusetts.
-Scones are traditionally served at British-style afternoon teas, with jam and clotted cream.
-But you can enjoy them for breakfast or as a snack.
+Scones are traditionally served at British-style afternoon teas, or enjoy them for breakfast.

 Ingredients